Edmartt/go-rest-exercise/README.md

 # Simple web service example

-A simple excercise for learning about http, rest api in Go language.
+A simple exercise for learning about http, rest api in Go language.

 ## Steps for start this project